get-dx/dx-mcp-server/README.md

 # DX MCP Server

-<h4>Use natural language to write and execute queries on organizational data in your DX Datacloud!</h4>
+<h4>Use natural language to write and execute queries on your organizational data in DX Datacloud!</h4>

 ## About

-The DX MCP Server is a Python-based tool that lets you interact with your Datacloud database through MCP clients, such as Claude Desktop and Cursor.
+The DX MCP Server is a Python-based tool that lets you interact with your Datacloud database through MCP clients, such as [Claude for Desktop](https://claude.ai/download) and [Cursor](https://www.cursor.com/).
 The server runs locally and establishes a connection to the inputted Postgres database.
 A query tool is exposed, allowing the AI to formulate and execute queries on the database.

 ## Installation